-EXAMPLES OF POINTS FOR THE WRITE-UP

-Competency Element Competency Area A: KNOWLEDGE AND UNDERSTANDING OF ENGINEERING A1 Broadening personal knowledge, understanding and technical skills in applicant's own and/or allied fields of specialisation.
+EXAMPLES OF POINTS FOR THE WRITE-UP Competency Element Competency Area A: KNOWLEDGE AND UNDERSTANDING OF ENGINEERING A1 Broadening personal knowledge, understanding and technical skills in applicant's own and/or allied fields of specialisation.
 Examples of activities as evidence to demonstrate this competency: Formal training or post-graduate study related to your role Learning and/or developing new engineering knowledge in a different industry or role Learning current and/or emerging technology and technical best practice in your area Developing a broader and deeper knowledge base through research and experimentation Learning and developing new engineering techniques and theories in the workplace A2 Broadening personal knowledge and experience in relation to products or services engaged by applicant, possibly with a view to improvement.
-Examples of activities as evidence to demonstrate this competency: Carrying out technical research and development Learning, analysing and/or developing solutions involving complex, non-standard, multidisciplinary or safety-critical problems Learning and/or developing new applications, designs, processes or systems based on new, established or evolving technology Learning, developing and/or evaluating continuous improvement systems Identify constraints and exploit opportunities for development and transfer of technology A 3 Learning, comprehension and application of relevant engineering codes, standards, specifications and/or guidelines, especially those appropriate to local context, requirements, and application.
+Examples of activities as evidence to demonstrate this competency: Carrying out technical research and development Learning, analysing and/or developing solutions involving complex, non-standard, multidisciplinary or safety-critical problems Learning and/or developing new applications, designs, processes or systems based on new, established or evolving technology Learning, developing and/or evaluating continuous improvement systems Identify constraints and exploit opportunities for development and transfer of technology A3 Learning, comprehension and application of relevant engineering codes, standards, specifications and/or guidelines, especially those appropriate to local context, requirements, and application.
 Examples of activities as evidence to demonstrate this competency: Understanding and applying the relevant codes and standards relevant to engaged projects Development of codes, standards, specifications and/or guidelines Localisation of international codes, standards, specifications and/or guidelines

-Application of appropriate theoretical and practical methods to the analysis, design and/or solution of engineering problems

-B1

-Element

-Review and/or identification of project requirements, problems, opportunities and/or engineering techniques.

-- Identifing/defining engineering problems or future needs in work place Reviewing/identifying technical improvements to services, products, processes or systems Preparing specifications, taking account of functional and other requirements Establishing user requirements for solution of engineering problems Reviewing specifications and tenders to identify technical issues and potential improvements Carrying out technical risk analysis and identifying mitigation measures Reviewing and solveting techniques to undertake engineering technicals.

-- Reviewing and selecting techniques to undertake engineering tasks.

-Exploring and assessing opportunities relating to new and emerging technologies
+Competency Area B: PRACTICAL APPLICATION OF ENGINEERING: Competency Application of appropriate theoretical and practical methods to the analysis, design and/or solution of engineering problems Element B1 Review and/or identification of project requirements, problems, opportunities and/or engineering techniques.
+Examples of activities as evidence to demonstrate this competency: Identifing/defining engineering problems or future needs in work place Reviewing/identifying technical improvements to services, products, processes or systems Preparing specifications, taking account of functional and other requirements Establishing user requirements for solution of engineering problems Reviewing specifications and tenders to identify technical issues and potential improvements Carrying out technical risk analysis and identifying mitigation measures Reviewing and selecting techniques to undertake engineering tasks.
+Exploring and assessing opportunities relating to new and emerging technologies B2 Investigations, analysis, design and development of engineering solutions.
+Examples of activities as evidence to demonstrate this competency: Selecting appropriate investigation and research methodologies needed to undertake engineering tasks Investigating a technical issue, identifying potential solutions and determining the factors needed to compare them Identifying and carrying out tests or trials, and analysing and evaluating the results Carrying out technical design, simulations, analysis or value engineering.
+Preparing, presenting and deciding on design recommendations, with appropriate analysis of risk, and taking account of cost, quality, safety, reliability, accessibility, appearance, fitness for purpose, security (including cyber security), intellectual property constraints and opportunities, and environmental impact B3 Implementation of design solutions or other engineering tasks, and evaluating their effectiveness Examples of activities as evidence to demonstrate this competency: Implementing solutions to engineering tasks.

-B2

-Investigations, analysis, design and development of engineering solutions.

-- Selecting appropriate investigation and research methodologies needed to undertake engineering tasks Investigating a technical issue, identifying potential solutions and determining the factors needed to compare them Identifying and carrying out tests or trials, and analysing and evaluating the results Carrying out technical design, simulations, analysis or value engineering.

-- Preparing, presenting and deciding on design recommendations, with appropriate analysis of risk, and taking account of cost, quality, safety, reliability, accessibility, appearance, fitness for purpose, security (including cyber security), intellectual property constraints and opportunities, and environmental impact

-B3

-Implementation of design solutions or other engineering tasks, and evaluating their effectiveness

-- - Implementing solutions to engineering tasks.
 This includes construction, fabrication, supervision and/or commissioning of projects in accordance to design and specifications.
-The implementation takes account of critical constraints, including due concern for safety, sustainability and disposal or decommissioning. - Identifying lessons learned - Ensuring that the implementation will result in the appropriate practical outcome Evaluating existing designs or processes and identifying faults or potential improvements including risk, safety and life cycle considerations Actively learning from feedback on results to improve future design solutions and contributing to accepted best practices
+The implementation takes account of critical constraints, including due concern for safety, sustainability and disposal or decommissioning.
+Identifying lessons learned Ensuring that the implementation will result in the appropriate practical outcome Evaluating existing designs or processes and identifying faults or potential improvements including risk, safety and life cycle considerations Actively learning from feedback on results to improve future design solutions and contributing to accepted best practices